ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

      ![](images/solution9/configure_push_notifications.png)

    - Click **Save**.
-The Push Notifications service is now configured.
+The push notifications service is now configured.
-   - Select `Send Notifications`, and compose a message by choosing a Send to option.
-The supported options are Device by Tag, Device Id, User Id, Android devices, iOS devices, Web Notifications, and All Devices.
+   - Select `Send Notifications`, and compose a message by choosing a send option.
+The supported options are device by tag, device id, user id, android devices, IOS devices, web notifications, and all devices.
-     **Note:** When you select the All Devices option, all devices subscribed to Push Notifications will receive notifications.
+     **Note:** When you select the **All Devices** option, all devices subscribed to Push Notifications will receive notifications.
    - In the `Message` field, compose your message.
 Choose to configure the optional settings as required.
    - Click `Send` and verify that your physical devices has received the notification.